mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms and infrastructure functionalities.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms, ciphersuites, and infrastructure functionalities.

-### Compatibility with future versions of MLS
+### Compatibility with Future Versions of MLS

 It is important that multiple versions of MLS be able to coexist in the future.
 Thus, MLS offers a version negotiation mechanism; this mechanism prevents version downgrade attacks where an attacker would actively rewrite messages with a lower protocol version than the ones originally offered by the endpoints.
 When multiple versions of MLS are